WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 14 July 2025
 Started work on https://github.com/WyliodrinEmbeddedIoT/tock/issues/23, read all about PS/2 controllers on https://wiki.osdev.org/I8042_PS/2_Controller and implemented some code as basis, check https://github.com/WyliodrinEmbeddedIoT/tock/pull/34 commits

+## 15 July 2025
+Worked with @SeriouslyAndy on https://github.com/WyliodrinEmbeddedIoT/tock/pull/34, implemented most of the requirements including HIL, full initialisation for the peripheral and interrupts handling shenaningans.
+Should maintain it until further review changes.